 School Trips in the UK and Visits Abroad

 If the school is going to travel abroad on a skiing trip or other activity it is essential to ask the tour company key questions and then make this information available to parents and carers.
 For further information or advice contact BUSK.

-Click here to view and download a template for a School Trip Information & Consent Form that can be used by schools for each trip.
+Click here to view and download a template for a School Trip Information & Consent Form that can be used by schools for each day trip.

 The link below gives national guidance on hiring coaches for school trips.